realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 - The frame is stable
 - Compression is required

-But Reality Tracing recognizes a non-Bayesian boundary:
+But Reality Tracing recognizes a structural boundary:

 - The space of possible ideas, causes, and interpretations is not enumerable
 - New salience objects and categories can emerge